FLOSS: Federated Learning with Opt-Out and Straggler Support: Notation and Problem Setup

 \section{Notation and Problem Setup}

 We set up the notation used in our paper as follows.

-In a typical FL setup, we have a set of $n$ users $\U$, each with their own private dataset consisting of multiple realizations of the features $X$ and outcome $Y$.
+In a typical FL setup, we have a set of $n$ users $\mathcal U$, each with their own private dataset consisting of multiple realizations of the features $X$ and outcome $Y$.
 A model $h_\theta: x \mapsto y$ is then trained in a decentralized manner to minimize the expected loss $E[L(x,y, \theta)]$, often approximated by the empirical risk $\frac{1}{n} \sum_{i=1}^n L(x_i, y_i, \theta)$, over multiple rounds.
 Moving forward, we suppress dependence of the loss and gradient functions on the data $x, y$ for brevity.
-At each step $t$, the central server samples a subset of users $\U'$ of size $k$, and requests gradients $G(\theta^{(t)})$ of the loss function evaluated over their private datasets.
+At each step $t$, the central server samples a subset of users $\mathcal U'$ of size $k$, and requests gradients $G(\theta^{(t)})$ of the loss function evaluated over their private datasets.
 Each sampled device uploads their gradients $g_1(\theta^{(t)}), \dots, g_k(\theta^{(t)})$, or noisy and clipped versions of them to add differential privacy \cite{abadi2016deep, birrell2024differentially, das2025security}.
 The central server then aggregates these gradients to obtain $\overline{g}(\theta^{(t)})$ and updates the model as $\theta^{(t+1)} \gets \theta^{(t)} - \eta \cdot \overline{g}(\theta^{(t)})$, where $\eta$ is the learning rate.
-Note we assume equal-sized datasets for brevity of notation, but our methodology generalizes in a straightforward manner.
-Finally, the updated model $h_{\theta^{(t+1)}}$ is broadcast to all users $u \in {\U}$, and the process repeats.
+Note we assume equal-sized datasets (i.e., $X$ and $Y$ are understood to contain an equal number of realizations of features and outcomes for each user) for brevity of notation, but our methodology generalizes in a straightforward manner.
+Finally, the updated model $h_{\theta^{(t+1)}}$ is broadcast to all users $u \in {\mathcal U}$, and the process repeats.

 Two key issues arise in the above process that lead to missing data: (i) Some devices, known as stragglers \cite{albrecht06, mapreduce04}, may fail to upload their gradients in a reasonable time frame and the server is forced to perform the aggregation step without them, and (ii) certain users may decline to share their data for training as part of a data-sharing agreement, so not all devices can be prompted for their gradients.
-Both of these issues can lead to \emph{systematic}, rather than completely random, missingness of gradients, resulting in degraded accuracy of the final learned model if not appropriately accounted for.
-In the following, we formalize the kind of data-sharing agreements we support in FLOSS, which reflects mandatory user privacy agreements that are ubiquitous across modern machine learning applications \cite{das2025security}.
+Both of these issues can lead to \emph{systematic}, rather than completely random, missingness of gradients.